Keep up to date with the latest mortgage rates.

 need advice on the best available rate for you?

-It’s easier to navigate the New Zealand home loan landscape when you have an expert helping you along.
-That’s why we’ve launched a new service that can connect you with an award-winning mortgage adviser.
+It’s easier to navigate the New Zealand home loan landscape when you have a financial adviser helping you.
+Through us you can get connected to a qualified mortgage adviser.

-Our expert advisers work with a wide range of lenders and often have access to lower-than-advertised rates.
-And if your situation is complicated, by something like overseas assets or a low deposit, you definitely want to be working with one of our top performing mortgage advisers.
+Our financial advisers work with a wide range of lenders and often have access to lower-than-advertised rates.
+And if your situation is complicated, by something like overseas assets or a low deposit, you definitely want to be working with one of our mortgage advisers.

 A quick guide to types of mortgage.